pyx-industries/julee/docs/index.rst

 What is Julee?
 --------------

+**A reusable framework and a business application are different beasts.**
+One is a vocabulary for building things; the other is the thing being built.

-Julee is a framework, not an application.
+Julee is a framework—a vocabulary.
 You install Julee as a dependency in your project and use its patterns, abstractions, and utilities to build your own document processing applications.
+Those applications (solutions) are organised around your business domain, using Julee's vocabulary to express your specific needs.

 The CEAP Pattern
 ~~~~~~~~~~~~~~~~